irahorecka/python-carmd/README.rst

 Disclaimer
 ----------
 CarMD is a paid service.
-A free subscription will allow the user to make 10 API queries per day.
+A free subscription will allow the user to make 10 requests per day.
-You can purchase more API queries via `CarMD <https://api.carmd.com/member/login>`__.
+You can purchase API credits via `CarMD <https://api.carmd.com/member/login>`__.

 Installation
 ------------